mbell0/CloudChallenges/README.md

 My goal is transition from a PM to a Cloud Engineer.

-At the end of this challenge I want to have gained the skills to operate as a Cloud Engineer.
+At the end of this challenge I want to have gained the necessary skills to operate as a Cloud Engineer.

 -[LinkedIn](https://www.linkedin.com/in/mattbell3)